Circumstances do not make the man, they reveal him.

 Mr. Banks did not find the time, before his untimely demise, to fully explore the origins of the Culture in any of his novels.
 Nevertheless, there are a few hints in several books (Excession and The Hydrogen Sonata, for example), as well as a short introduction to the history in A Few Notes on the Culture.

-So, this story is an attempt to explore one small facet of the creation of the Culture, as well as fill in some of the back-story of a few popular characters.
+So, this story is an attempt to explore one small facet of the creation of the Culture, as well as fill in some of the back-story of a few popular characters and locations.

 Please feel free to read and comment on this particular story.